matthewjamesr/strava-stats/README.md

      -d grant_type=authorization_code
    ```

-   Copy the `refresh_token` from the response.
+   The response will contain several values.
+You'll need the `refresh_token`.
+For example if it shows `..."refresh_token":"ABC123"...`, copy the value `ABC123` for use in the next step.

-4. Add GitHub secrets (repo → [Settings → Secrets and variables → Actions](../../settings/secrets/actions)):
+5. Add GitHub secrets (repo → [Settings → Secrets and variables → Actions](../../settings/secrets/actions)):
    - Secret name: `STRAVA_CLIENT_ID`
       - Secret value: The `Client ID` value from step 2 above
    - Secret name: `STRAVA_CLIENT_SECRET`